The Shroud of Turin

 • Let’s begin with what the four Gospels say about Jesus’ burial wrappings:

-• Matthew says, “Joseph took the body, wrapped it in a clean linen cloth” (27:59).
+• “Joseph took the body, wrapped it in a clean linen cloth.”
+(Matt 27:59 NIV)

-• Luke says, Joseph “took it down, wrapped it in linen cloth” (Lk 23:53).
+• Joseph “took it down, wrapped it in linen cloth.”
+(Lk 23:53)

-Peter and the other disciple started for the tomb.
-Both were running, but the other disciple outran Peter and reached the tomb first.
-He bent over and looked in at the strips of linen lying there but did not go in.
-Then Simon Peter came along behind him and went straight into the tomb.
-He saw the strips of linen lying there, as well as the cloth that had been wrapped around Jesus’ head.
-The cloth was still lying in its place, separate from the linen.
-Finally the other disciple, who had reached the tomb first, also went inside.
-He saw and believed.
-(Jn 20:3-8)
+So Peter went out with the other disciple, and they were going toward the tomb.
+Both of them were running together, but the other disciple outran Peter and reached the tomb first.
+And stooping to look in, he saw the linen cloths lying there, but he did not go in.
+Then Simon Peter came, following him, and went into the tomb.
+He saw the linen cloths lying there, and the face cloth, which had been on Jesus’[a] head, not lying with the linen cloths but folded up in a place by itself.
+Then the other disciple, who had reached the tomb first, also went in, and he saw and believed; (Jn 20:3-8 ESV)

-• The Gospel of John gives the most detail about the linen and head cloth.
+• The Gospel of John gives the most detail about the linen cloths and head cloth.
 (Some believe the Sudarium of Oviedo is Jesus’ actual head cloth.
 This post will only focus on the linen cloth.)

 • What happened to the burial items after Peter and John saw them?
 The Bible doesn’t give us any more information.
 However, based on human nature, I cannot imagine Peter and John leaving their Lord’s shroud and face cloth in the tomb.
 If they didn’t retrieve the items, they would have made sure someone else did.